gardener/external-dns-management/README.md

 - cleanup unused entries, even if the whole resource set is already gone
-- move the responsibility for dedicated sets of DNS entries among different kubernetes clusters or DNS source environments running different DNS Provisioning Controller without loosing the entries during the migration process.
+- move the responsibility for dedicated sets of DNS entries among different Kubernetes clusters or DNS source environments running different DNS Provisioning Controller without losing the entries during the migration process.

 **If multiple DNS controller instances have access to the same DNS zones, it is very important, that every instance uses a unique owner identifier!
-Otherwise the cleanup of stale DNS record will delete entries created by another instance if they use the same identifier.**
+Otherwise, the cleanup of stale DNS record will delete entries created by another instance if they use the same identifier.**

 ### DNS Classes

-Multiple sets of controllers of the DNS ecosystem can run in parallel in a kubernetes cluster working on different object set.
+Multiple sets of controllers of the DNS ecosystem can run in parallel in a Kubernetes cluster working on different object set.
 They are separated by using different _DNS Classes_.
-Adding a DNS class annotation to an object of the DNS ecosytems assigns this object to such a dedicated set of DNS controllers.
+Adding a DNS class annotation to an object of the DNS ecosystems assigns this object to such a dedicated set of DNS controllers.
-This way it is possible to maintain clearly separated set of DNS objects in a single kubernetes cluster.
+This way it is possible to maintain clearly separated set of DNS objects in a single Kubernetes cluster.

 ### DNSAnnotation objects

 DNS source controllers support the creation of DNS entries for potentially any kind of resource originally not equipped to describe the generation of DNS entries.
 This is done by additionally annotations.
-Nevertheless it might be the case, that those objects are again the result of a generation process, ether by predefined helm starts or by other higher level controllers.
+Nevertheless, it might be the case, that those objects are again the result of a generation process, ether by predefined helm starts or by other higher level controllers.
-It is not necessarily possible to influence those generation steps to additionally generate the deired DNS annotations.
+It is not necessarily possible to influence those generation steps to additionally generate the desired DNS annotations.

-The typical mechanis in Kubernetes to handle this is to provide mutating webhooks that enrich the generated objects accordingly.
+The typical mechanism in Kubernetes to handle this is to provide mutating webhooks that enrich the generated objects accordingly.
 But this mechanism is basically not intended to support dedicated settings for dedicated instances.
-At least it is very strenous to provide web hooks for every such usecase.
+At least it is very strenuous to provide web hooks for every such use case.

-Therefore the DNS ecosystem provided by this project supports an additional extension mechanism to annotate any kind of object with additional annotations by supported a dedicated resource, the `DNSAnnotation`.
+Therefore, the DNS ecosystem provided by this project supports an additional extension mechanism to annotate any kind of object with additional annotations by supported a dedicated resource, the `DNSAnnotation`.